Infrared Sauna Benefits

 Where can I read reviews about the benefits of using an infrared sauna?

 First, go to the most trusted sites.
 WebMD, Mayo Clinic, and the like.
 From there, transition from medical professionals to users.
-Consumer Reports, Yelp, Amazon, Home Depot, and the like will be able to give you reviews about benefits and much more.
+Consumer Reports, Yelp, Amazon, Home Depot, and others will be able to give you reviews about benefits and much more.
 Beyond that, consider going to the sauna companies’ websites themselves, should they allow reviews.
 If that’s still not enough, consider social media.
 Before you use any sauna, talk to your healthcare provider.

 Where can I find scientific studies on the benefits of infrared saunas?